 - Bible Verses About Identity in Christ

 For you formed my inward parts; you knitted me together in my mother’s womb.
 Psalm 139:13

-What Does the Bible Say About Our Identity in Christ?
+What Does the Bible Say About Your Identity in Christ?

 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.
 Psalm 139:14

 I have a confession that I want to share with you.
-In the verse, I listed above I have so many doubts believing that about myself.
-When I look in the mirror to see my reflection I struggle to believe I’m beautifully made.
-I am not just meaning outward appearance I’m also referring to who I am in general.
+In the verse, I listed above do have doubts about believing these about yourself?

-Below is a list of identities that tell a story of who you are personally.
-That being said, if you were asked to define your identity how would you describe yourself?
-I’m a…
+Below is a list of identities that tell a story of who (as a woman may be) personally.
+How would you describe yourself?

 identity in Christ Meaning: Source-Desiring God

 Christian selfhood is not defined in terms of who you are in and of yourself.
 It’s defined in terms of what God does for you and the relationship he creates with you and the destiny he appoints for you.

 God made us who we are so we could make known who he is.
 Our identity is for the sake of making known his identity.